 Maria Montessori was nominated for the Nobel Peace Prize 3 times!

-Her method expanded beyond children from 3-6 years old to children of all ages, from pregnancy to 18 years old.
+During her lifetime Montessori expanded her approach beyond 3-6 years old to children of all ages, from pregnancy to 18 years old.
 Maria Montessori and her family started the Association Montessori Internationale (AMI) to preserve the integrity of the Montessori method.
 AMI still upholds the highest standards of Montessori education globally.